msg-systems/holmes-extractor/README.md

 -  Merged the pre-existing `Manager` and `MultiprocessingManager` classes into a single `Manager` class, with a redesigned public interface, that uses worker threads for everything except supervised document classification.
 -  Added support for [initial question words](#initial-question-word-matching).
 -  The [demo website](http://holmes-demo.xt.msg.team/) has been updated to reflect the changes.

+<a id="version-400"></a>
+##### 8.4.6 Version 4.0.0

+- The license has been changed from GPL3 to MIT.
+- The word matching code has been refactored and now uses the Strategy pattern, making it easy to add additional word-matching strategies.
+- With the exception of [rdflib](https://github.com/RDFLib/rdflib), all direct dependencies are now from within the Explosion stack, making installation much faster and more trouble-free.
+- Holmes now supports a wide range of Python (3.6—3.10) and spaCy (3.1—3.3) versions.